 “These funds are far from perfect,” Matthews said.
 “Some of the companies included might not meet your own personal threshold of anti-racist investing.
 That’s something you have to figure out on your own.”

-Once you know what companies you want to invest in, you can look up the ticker symbol of the fund or individual stock and buy shares using most traditional and online brokers.
-Some robo advisors, like Betterment, offer socially responsible portfolios, too.
+Once you know what companies you want to invest in, you can look up the ticker symbol of the fund or individual stock and buy shares using the most traditional and online brokers.
+Some robo-advisors, like Betterment, offer socially responsible portfolios, too.

 Matthews warned that some of these offerings focus more on environmental issues than anti-racism.
 There’s nothing wrong with that, he said, but if you’re specifically looking to invest in companies that fight racism, these pre-made portfolios might not meet your preferences.